+In the last few days the internet has been ablaze with news of leaked documents, emails and computer code from computers at the CRU — The Climatic Research Unit at the University of East Anglia, UK.
 In what is being called ‘Climategate’, evidence is beginning to emerge of collusion to exaggerate temperature increases, hide temperature declines, block Freedom of Information requests, block scientists with differing views from being published in magazines & group deletion of emails to prevent data disclosure.
+But what exactly happened, and why all the fuss? |

 The first post that revealed details from the files appeared on Thursday 19th November 2009, at The Air Vent, a web site devoted to ‘man-made global warming’ skeptics’ arguments.